The Hitch-Hiker: Filming

-The Hitch-Hiker went into independent productionn on June 24, 1952, and wrapped in late July.
+The Hitch-Hiker went into independent production on June 24, 1952, and wrapped in late July.
 The director of photography was RKO Pictures regular Nicholas Musuraca.
 Location shooting took place in the Alabama Hills near Lone Pine and Big Pine, California.
 Working titles for the film were "The Difference" and "The Persuader".

 Lupino was a noted actress who began directing when Elmer Clifton got sick and couldn't finish the film he was directing for Filmakers Inc., the production company founded by Lupino and Young to make low-budget, issue-oriented movies.
 Lupino stepped in to finish the film and went on to direct her own projects.
 The Hitch-Hiker was her first hard-paced, fast-moving picture after four "women's" films about social issues.

 The film is in the public domain.

 Release

+The film was originally rejected by the British Board of Film Censors, but was passed X with cuts two months later.
+In 2005, it was passed uncut with a 12 certificate.

 Box office

 The Hitch-Hiker premiered in Boston on March 20, 1953, to little fanfare and immediately went into general release.
-The film was marketed with the tagline: "When was the last time you invited death into your car?"
+The theatrical poster used the phrase "Who'll be his next victim...you?" while the full-size newspaper ad read: "When was the last time you gambled with death?
+It was the last time you picked up a stranger with an upraised thumb!"